-In 2012, 4 triple entrance Schwegler 17A Swift nest boxes were installed at GMIT in Castlebar providing 12 nest sites of which 10 are now occupied.
+In 2012, 4 triple entrance Schwegler 17A Swift nest boxes were installed at GMIT in Castlebar providing 12 nest sites.
 In 2019, an additional 2 triple boxes were installed providing another 6 nest boxes and giving a total of 18 nest sites.

 Due to Covid-19 restrictions at the GMIT Mayo Campus there have had to be some changes to the livestream in order to facilitate the Masters Research on the swifts breeding biology.
-The cameras are now being recorded onto digital video recorders to enable recording 24/7 from nest sites, which means all cameras are now on a multi-screen set up.
+Cameras are now being recorded onto digital video recorders 24/7.
 Apologies for any disappointment in layout and quality we will try to improve this if possible.

 Camera 1 – Box 12 and then changed to Box 18